Venezuelan man indicted in U.S. for money laundering linked to Petropiar oil venture

 Petropiar is a joint venture between Venezuelan state oil company PDVSA and U.S. oil company Chevron Corp CVX.N.

+Chevron, in a response to a request for comment, did not specifically address the charges against Moreno, but noted that PDVSA is the primary operator of the Venezuela joint ventures it participates in.

+Chevron added that the U.S. government allows it to carry out certain activities in Venezuela despite sanctions that have effectively blocked American corporations from involvement in Venezuela's oil industry.

-(Reporting by Brian Ellsworth in Miami, additional reporting by Vivian Sequera in Caracas; editing by Richard Pullin)
+(Reporting by Brian Ellsworth in Miami; additional reporting by Vivian Sequera in Caracas; editing by Richard Pullin and Leslie Adler)

 ((brian.ellsworth@thomsonreuters.com; Reuters Messaging: brian.ellsworth.thomsonreuters.com@reuters.net))